Control Panel (Part 2)

 So why can't we use automatic mode in the Boil Kettle for boiling?
 Boiling water never goes above 212F so setting the PID to 212F or higher would result in the element firing continuously which may result in a too vigorous boil.
 Instead, we run the PID in manual mode at 100% until boil is reached and then turn it down to maintain the boil.

-Automatic mode is also useful in the Boil Kettle when extended hop stands are performed (hops are added and steeped at specific temperatures for extended durations after the boil is completed).
+Automatic mode is also useful in the Boil Kettle when extended hop stands are performed.
+A dial type control for the boil does not allow for this sort of control.
+During a hop stand hops are added and steeped at specific temperatures for extended durations after the boil is completed.
+The Alchemist's Heady Topper is likely the world's most famous beer that makes use of this process.
+Our Electric Hop Stand Pale Ale also employs this method.

 The PID controllers need to be programmed to lock out manual mode (Mash/Lauter Tun and Hot Liquor Tank PID only) and tell them what sort of temperature probe we use.
-This is a one time operation and is covered in a separate article.
+This is a one-time operation and is covered in a separate Control Panel (Setup) article.

 Wire up the components as shown in the diagram below using the wire sizes and colours indicated.